xenobyteOG/BloodBorne-SFX-Bible-from-Xenobyte-and-Gazu---all-FXR-files-cataloged/README.md

 f000000865 n/a
 f000000866 n/a
 f000000868 ***CRASHES GAME***
-f000000869 white mist sucked in to central point (good for health inject)
+f000000869 white mist sucked in to central point f000000870 n/a
-f000000870 n/a
 f000000880 small lightning on hit
 f000000900 steam then black leaves, 10 seconds